ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 which is used to identify the internal queue that will hold the packet.
 Then, the output scheduling algorithm decides from which queue to get packets during dequeue procedures.
 Currently, only a priority scheduling algorithm is available for use (with lowest priority id set to 0).
-By default, the maximum number of queues allowed per port (8) are created at constructor, and can not be removed.
+The number of queues indicated by the ``OFSwitch13Queue::NumQueues`` attribute are created at constructor, and can not be removed.
 These queues are of the type ``DropTailQueue``, operating in packet mode with maximum number of packets set to 1000.

 .. _fig-ofswitch13-queue: